tanyasanjuan/pands-weekly-tasks/README.md

 - [Python Docs](https://docs.python.org/)
 - [W3Schools](https://www.w3schools.com/)

-## ✅ Repossitory Submission
+## ✅ Repository Submission
-◽ This repossitory helps to demonstrate my understanding and progression with each task.
+◽ This repository helps to demonstrate my understanding and progression with each task.

 ◽ This repository (pands-weekly-tasks) includes:
 - Weekly task solutions only.